kuzzleio/kuzzle/doc/2/guides/introduction/1-what-is-kuzzle/index.md

 # What is Kuzzle

-If you're on this page it's probably because you need a backend for your mobile, web or IoT application.
+If you're on this page it's probably because **you need a backend** for your mobile, web or IoT application.

-Once again you had been preparing to develop a backend from scratch...
+Once again you had been **preparing to develop a backend from scratch**...
 Well, maybe not entirely from scratch, because you probably planned to use some kind of framework (and there are a lot of them!) to make it easier for you.
 Those frameworks allow you to develop faster by providing a predefined structure, classes and configurations.

 However, you will still have to develop the majority of the basic features: